 which you performed a backup.
 At the moment you want to make an

 incremental backup (containing all changes that happened since the

 last full or incremental backup), you should rotate the binary log

-If you have performance problems with your master server while making backups, one strategy that can help is to set up replication and perform backups on the slave rather than on the master.
+If you have performance problems with your source server while making backups, one strategy that can help is to set up replication and perform backups on the replica rather than on the source.
 See Chapter 2, Using Replication for Backups.

-Replication Relay and Status Logs) when you back up the slave's
+Relay Log and Replication Metadata Repositories) when you back up the replica's

 databases, regardless of the backup method you choose.
 These